 Both Europe and America are gearing up their regulatory companies to slap higher taxes and regulatory duties on Facebook.
 This could grow with time and the duties may become harsher.
 There is a talk about the reforms in current law to reign in the Big Techs.
 Many lawsuits are being filed by the users and even governments to sue the big firms.
 Millions of dollars are being slapped as penalties.
 Germany is using hate speech laws to impose heavy fines against Facebook.
 The international mood against the platform is hardening.

 Data is money in the modern world.
 The new superpowers in the world of business are those who monetize the users’ personal data.
 The collaboration of media and technology giants has given birth to the data economy.
 As a result, data regulation is also being touted.
 European Union is coming with its data protection regulation, GDPR.
-This policy will come into effect on 25th May this year and will have a massive impact on giant techs including Facebook.
+This policy will come into effect on 25th May this year and will have a massive impact on giant techs, including Facebook.
 Due to this regulation, Facebook could face huge fines and penalties for data breaches.
 Although Facebook is already making changes in its privacy settings.
 Facebook also acknowledges that the GDPR could be an impediment to its future growth.

 With all these arguments, there is a growing suspicion that not only the spying app for Facebook, there are many other challenges that the social media giant cannot control and its influence may be waning after staying at the top for years.